Towards Reliable Generation of Executable Workflows by Foundation Models: Empirical Study of Defects in s

 \section{Empirical Study of Defects in \workflow{}s}

 Ideally, for a given user scenario, after all the requirements are elicited and step-by-step instructions are available in natural language, an \fm-based agent should be able to synthesize a syntactically and semantically valid workflow in the specified \dsl.
 However, as shown in Section~\ref{sec: motivating-example}, defects in \workflow{}s can affect robustness and reliability.
 Before we can effectively address this issue, we must first identify the types of defects that are occurring in practice and assess the prevalence of each defect type.
 To the best of our knowledge, there exists no prior study exploring the ability of \fms in \dsl program synthesis.
-The only similar study is the research conducted by Pan et al.~\cite{Pan2024}, in which a taxonomy of defects is presented for when \fms are used for code translation across pairs of different general-purpose programming languages, including C, C++, Go, Java, and Python.
+The only similar study is the research conducted by Pan et al.~\cite{Pan2024}, which presents a taxonomy of defects when \fms are used for code translation between pairs of general-purpose programming languages, including C, C++, Go, Java, and Python.
 That study mainly differs from the problem we are tackling, which involves translating natural language into workflows as program instances of a \dsl (i.e., NL-2-\dsl).
 Therefore, we conduct an empirical study on plausible defects in \workflow{}s as this indicates \fm capabilities in synthesizing error-free \dsl programs.
-We present the results of the study as the first-ever comprehensive taxonomy of observed defects in \workflow{}s.
+We present the results of the study as \rev{initial} taxonomy of observed defects in \workflow{}s.